MoustacheCode/fry-me-to-the-moon/README.md

 ### Design
 The main design rules were to follow the Name of the website, keeping it light and Jazz themed, adding in an essence of a Jazz Resteraunt.
 Initially the project was aimed to be a user driven interactive web book, which may be implemented post deadline.

+Some of the current features are:

+- Animated Nav Bar - Moon effect logo, twinkling stars and animated clouds
+- Recipe Cards clearly depicting the recipe and type of recipe
+- Restaurant style Recipe Card
+- Interactive Polaroid for each Recipe with Hover over
+- "Meal Receipt" Comments board, each comment randomly "placed" down, with Hover over
+- "Flares" softly animated in the background to add effect to the theme

 <details>
 <summary><strong>User Stories</strong></summary>